oasysgames/oasys-docs/docs/verse-developer/1-1-select.md

 - Build Schema
 - Onboarding (migrating)

 In the case of onboarding games on existing verses, direct contact is recommended for the smooth onboarding of game titles.

+### Onboarding (migrating)

+In the case of onboarding games on existing verses, direct contact is recommended for the smooth onboarding of game titles.